myousif9/Rosalind-Problem-Solutions/README.md

 # Rosalind-Problem-Solutions
-My solutions to bioinformatics challenges on rosalind.info
+My solutions to bioinformatics challenges on rosalind.info in R